shic/blog/_posts/2016-03-14-WebStorm-Tips.markdown

 # Auto complete

 Instead of write

 	<md-content></md-content>
-, try to insert

-	md-content

-then press TAB, you will see by magic
+ try	`md-content` then press TAB, you will get by magic the same completed tag.

-    <md-content></md-content>

-Advanced usage is

-	md-content#content

-Then TAB, you will get
+Advanced usage is `md-content#content`, Then TAB, you will get

 	<md-content id="content"></md-content>

-And with "." you can get
+And with `md-content.content` you can get

-	md-content.content

     <md-content class="content"></md-content>